linkml/linkml/sphinx/developers/tool-developer-guide.rst

 syntax for LinkML is YAML, and YAML parsers are provided with all major languages.
 However, you will likely need to do more than parse the model.
 There is a lot of "business logic" associated with a model.
-For example, the rules that govern `inheritance and refinement of slots <../schemas/inheritance>`_.
+For example, the rules that govern :doc:`inheritance and refinement of slots <schemas/inheritance>`.

 For Python applications, the SchemaView library provides this business logic, but currently this logic must be re-implemented for different